Summary

 AR commerce may feel quiet right now, but don’t count it out.
 The tools exist.
 The question is when Instagram chooses to light them up for real use cases.

-Advertising: designed for commerce, not just content
+How is Instagram advertising designed for commerce, not just content?

 None of this works without demand.
 That’s where Instagram’s ad stack shines.